 Competition could adversely affect Stampede's performance.
 The oil and natural gas services industry is characterized by intense competition and Stampede competes directly with other companies that have greater resources and access to capital.
 Oversupply of drilling rigs can cause greater price competition.
 Competitors compete primarily on a regional basis, and the intensity of competition may vary significantly from region to region at any particular time.
-If the demand for services is better in a region, by reactivating previously inactive equipment or purchasing new equipment.
+If the demand for services is better in a region where Stampede operates, its competitors may respond by moving in suitable equipment from other regions, by reactivating previously inactive equipment or purchasing new equipment.
 An influx of equipment into a market area from any source could intensify competition and make any improvement in demand for equipment short-lived.